“Thinking is mother of necessity and grandmother of invention.”

 Explain the meanings you attached to such events or thoughts.

-Record your reaction over these situations in brief.
+Record your reaction to these situations in brief.
 It may be positive or negative.

 Write your opinion on how you could have done better to improve the situation.